 Welcome to Year 3

-Welcome back after the summer holidays!
+Welcome back after the Christmas holidays!
 We hope that you had an amazing break and that you are ready for a fun and exciting half term!

 Your Year 3 Team

 Mr Dalby is the class teacher for Stevenson Class.

 Mrs Russell is the class teacher for Brunel Class.

 Mrs Kaur is our amazing teaching assistant working in both Year 3 classes.

 If you have any questions, please come and ask!

 Robert Louis Stevenson was a Scottish author, poet, musician and wrote about his travels.
 One of his most famous stories is Treasure Island.

 Isambard Kingdom Brunel was one of the most versatile and inventive engineers of the 19th century, responsible for the design of tunnels, bridges, railway lines and ships.